 A classic gingerbread cake, from a vintage recipe.
 Served warm, topped with warm caramel sauce and a dollop of whipped cream.
+A holiday season classic!

 Classic gingerbread cake is not a sweet cake, so I love to pair it with a sweet sauce, such as the caramel sauce I’ve used here.
 Finish off your cake with a dollop of whipped cream and enjoy.

 Molasses: You’ll absolutely want to use “Fancy” molasses for this cake and not the harsher flavoured Blackstrap or Cooking Molasses (which is a blend of Fancy and Blackstrap Molasses), which will produce a quite bitter cake.